 Engine Power and Performance

-Although both of these mower brands use a quality engine, they deliver varying performances.
+In my experience with both Husqvarna and Cub Cadet zero-turn mowers, I can confidently say that each brand has its merits when it comes to engine power.
 Husqvarna zero-turn mowers are powered by Briggs & Stratton’s Intek V-Twin engine, while Cub Cadet uses Kohler Series Engine.

 Husqvarna provides a smooth ride with improved performance and notable features like mechanical compression release, full-pressure lubrication, and advanced debris management.